ohler55/ox/README.md

    character with a provided string.
 Strict effort now raises an exception if an invalid character is encountered on dump or load.

- - TBD Oj.load and Oj.parse now allow for a callback block to handle multiple top level entities in the input.
+ - Oj.load and Oj.parse now allow for a callback block to handle multiple top level entities in the input.

 ### Release 2.2.4